 While this is good to see, don’t make the mistake of thinking that saffron is the only important compound.
 Saffron, like many other plant-derived supplements, likely relies on the interplay between several different molecules in the plant material.

-2 Healthy makes a simple and straightforward saffron extract that’s got 88.5 mg of saffron extract in a vegan-friendly cellulose capsule, with only rice flour as an additional ingredient.
+Mother Nutrient Saffron Extract makes a simple and straightforward saffron extract that’s got 88.5 mg of saffron extract in a vegan-friendly cellulose capsule.
+It has good manufacturing practice certification; the only downside is the inclusion of silica as an anti-caking agent.

 iPro Organic Supplements offers a saffron supplement that contains 88.5 mg of saffron per cellulose-based capsule.